yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_Defender_Configuration_policies.md

 | 9 | Kext (Kernel extension) | kext.mobileconfig | Custom |  We don't deploy this policy because no longer needed.
 (Kernel Extension only works on macOS versions prior to 11)" |

 **How does it look like in Intune portal?**
-After running this script successfuly, it creates the following policies in Intune portal like below screenshot.
+After running this script successfully, it creates the following policies in Intune portal like below screenshot.
 Each policy name start with a **"MDE (imported) -"**

 ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/4a59bfcee1ddef91783cac9e1bc2097d6e89315d/Images/macOS/Intune-DeviceConfiguration.png)